lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 Philosophers typically classify Russell not only as an analytic philosopher but as one of the founders of analytic philosophy and for good reasons, for one thing he always insisted upon was that his method of philosophizing (and the one others should follow) was the method of analysis.
 This method of analysis is a version of the older version of the method of analysis-synthesis.
 The methof of analysis consists of two steps: first analyzing a phenomenon into its basic parts, and secondly synthesizing or re-constructing this original phenomenon.
-In the method of analysis one begins with something as a daturn, e.g., the existence of scientific knowledge , and proceeds to infer the conditions making it possible.
+In the method of analysis one begins with something as a daturn, e.g., the existence of scientific knowledge, and proceeds to infer the conditions making it possible.
 This reference occurs by means of analysis, which was traditinally thought to be the task of philosophy.
 The synthetic method, on the other hand, proceeds from these conditions to（deductively）inferring the original datum; this is the hallmark of the mathematical sciences.
 (In some places, however, Russel contrasts philosophy and mathematics, whereas in still other places he claims that philosophy subsums both methods.)
 Russell employed this twofold method in the early decades of the twentieth century, attempting to reduce mathematics to logic or show how mathematics could be constructed from logic(plus set theory).
 Russell applied this same technique to several other problems—the problem of reference or denotation –then to the problem of our knowledge of the external world.
 It is this latter problem, of showing how, beginning from one’s initial sensory experience, it is possible to ‘construct ‘ our scientific knowledge of the world, that marks the decisive move of Russell’s towards a more naturalistic interpretation of epistemology.

 ---